Westbury Park, Bristol

 Westbury Park is a suburb of the city of Bristol, United Kingdom.
 It lies to the east of Durdham Down between the districts of Redland and Henleaze.
 The area is very similar in character to nearby Redland and comprises mainly Victorian and early twentieth-century architecture, along with a selection of Georgian buildings.
 Many of these buildings still have their original house names and many Victorian artifacts have been found in the gardens of Westbury Park.

 The area was once part of the parish of Westbury-on-Trym, from which it takes its name.

 Westbury Park Primary School lies in the southern side of the area and was established in 1893.

 Major roads within Westbury Park include North View, Coldharbour Road, Linden Road and Redland Road.

 Politics

-Westbury Park is split between the Parliamentary constituencies of Bristol West and Bristol North West.
-The MPs for those constituencies are Thangam Debbonaire and Darren Jones respectively.
-Both are members of the Labour Party.
+For elections to Bristol City Council, Westbury Park is split between the ward of Redland and the ward of Westbury-on-Trym and Henleaze.

-Westbury Park is split between the ward of Redland and the ward of Westbury-on-Trym & Henleaze.
-Redland is represented by Martin Fodor and Fi Hance, both members of the Green Party.
-Hance was a member of the Liberal Democrats before defecting to the Greens in 2015.
-Westbury-on-Trym and Henleaze is represented by Geoff Gollop, Liz Radford and Steve Smith, all members of the Conservative Party.
+For elections to the UK Parliament, the parts of Westbury Park that are in Redland ward are in the Bristol Central constituency; the Westbury-on-Trym and Henleaze ward is in Bristol North West.